-When you discover the very best place and creative idea for your own personal outdoor waterfall, all you need are the tools with which to make the elegant environment of your imagination come to life.
-Your waterfall will be the waterfall of your dreams because you can make it exactly to serve your personal needs.
+When you discover the best place and creative idea for your own personal outdoor waterfall, all you need are the tools with which to make the elegant environment of your imagination come to life.

 The highest quality materials available for the design of a garden or outdoor waterfall are much less costly than combining the cost of those materials with manual labor.
 You can create your own garden waterfall without hiring a professional by finding designs for outdoor waterfalls that are very simple and inexpensive to build.

 There are specific structures, ways to plan, and certain forethought needed for the waterfall you build.
-Among the many waterfalls there are to choose from will be options to build, design, and create one all on your own.
+Among the many waterfall possibilities, you will find options to build, design, and create one all on your own.
 Consider your base, or, the pool into which the water from your waterfall will descend.
 You must also, of course, consider the structure of the waterfall itself.
-Often, creating a waterfall uses rock, which many people harvest from their own property – if not there are many kinds of rock available for you to purchase.
+Often, creating a waterfall uses rock, which many people harvest from their own property – if not, there are many kinds of rock available for you to purchase.

-There are, of course, other styles of waterfalls like waterfalls made of bamboo or brick – waterfalls you may prefer when you imagine the project before you begin to build.
+There are, of course, other styles of waterfalls like waterfalls made of bamboo or brick.

 2. You will need a submersible pump.

-3. You will need tubing to run from the pump to the very top of the waterfall, re-circulating the water as it pours constantly down
+3. You will need tubing to run from the pump to the top of the waterfall, re-circulating the water as it pours constantly down.

 4. You will need a large, preferably plastic flower pot to house your tubing.